 The Bank has one Annual General Meeting per year.
 All other general meetings are referred to as Extraordinary General Meetings.
-The Bank held on 15 March 2022 its Annual General Assembly meeting for the year ended 31 December 2021.
+The Bank held on its Annual General Assembly meeting for the year ended 31 December 2023 on 21 February 2024.

-The Article of Association states that the Board consist of no less than Seven (7) and no more than Eleven (11) directors.
-The current Board of Directors consists of has seven (7) board members elected by the shareholders at the General Assembly on 23 March 2022 for a three-year term.
+The Article of Association states that the Board shall consist of nine (9) directors.
+The current Board of Directors consists of has nine (9) board members elected by the shareholders at the General Assembly on 22 February 2025 for a three-year term.

 The Board is responsible for independently managing the Bank with the objective of sustainable creation of value and in the interest of the Bank, thus considering the interests of the shareholders, its employees, and other stakeholders.